Sierra Leone Must Learn From Tanker Blast, Says President - UrduPoint

 "Let us come together and learn from this, let us say never again it will happen," he said.

-The blast happened when a fuel tanker collided with another truck at a petrol station on Friday night, according to witnesses.
+The blast occurred when a fuel tanker collided with another truck at a petrol station on Friday night, according to witnesses.

 The flames then spread, burning people in cars and on roads nearby.